laraAkg/MovieRecommendation/README.md

 ## Reproducibility & Configuration

 *Environment Variables*:
 Ensure the ⁠ .env ⁠ file is configured with MongoDB credentials.

 *Reproducibility Steps*:
-   1.⁠ ⁠Ensure all dependencies are installed using ⁠ requirements.txt ⁠.
+1.⁠ ⁠Ensure all dependencies are installed using ⁠ requirements.txt
-   2.⁠ ⁠Use the provided ⁠ .env_example ⁠ to configure your environment.
+2.⁠ ⁠Use the provided ⁠ .env_example ⁠ to configure your environment
-   3.⁠ ⁠Follow the installation steps to preprocess data, train the model, and start the API.
+3.⁠ ⁠Follow the installation steps to preprocess data, train the model, and start the API

 ---